ELPatrinum/Snort_Alert_Response/README.md

-Sure, here's a sample README content for your project:

----

-# Snort Alert Log Analyzer

 ## Overview
 This project is designed to monitor a Snort alert log file and automatically take action based on specific alerts.
 When a predefined alert is detected, the program extracts the IP address associated with the alert and blocks it using `iptables`.